Mansu123/fact-checker-final-/README.md

 │     IF GPT-4 doesn't know                           │
 │     → Search vector DB for news                     │
-│     → Only use: Prothom Alo, The Daily Star,       │ │       BBC Bangla, Bangladesh Pratidin, NCTB        │ │     → Confidence must be ≥70%                       │
+│     → Only use: Prothom Alo, The Daily Star,       │ │       BBC Bangla, Bangladesh Pratidin, NCTB, goverment website        │ │     → Confidence must be ≥70%                       │
 │     → If found → DONE                               │
 │                                                      │